pontesgm4/HadGEM3-GC5_palaeo/step3_make_atmos/step3_building_veg_soil_dumps.md

 the Late Pliocene simulation, each grid cell of PMISM4 boreal forests is represented in the UKCM2 as 70% of needleleaf, 20% C3 grass, 2.5 shrubs and 7.5% bareground (see full conversion below).
 This table was mostly similar to the one provided by [Charles Williams in Idiot's Guide](https://github.com/PalaeoClimateModellingUK/PalaeoClimateModellingUK.github.io/blob/main/resources.md);
-however with a some minor changes to make sure the dominant PFTs of each biome are consistent with the PI distribution.
+however with some minor changes to make sure the dominant PFTs of each biome are consistent with the PI distribution.

 | Pliocene (PRISM4) | JULES |